 Because seizures can be difficult to predict when you have epilepsy or a history of seizures, you may want to consult your physician before you decide to drive.
 Suffering a seizure while driving could pose a serious risk of injury to you, your passengers and those who share the road with you.
 Even if your disorder is under control, predicting when a seizure may happen can be almost impossible, so you may want to take extreme caution if you decide to get behind the wheel.

 Certain medical conditions could hamper your ability to drive and may even cause an accident, but you do not have to face the consequences alone.
-Contact Wiseman Bray PLLC, for further information and assistance about a car accident case.
+Contact Patterson Bray for further information and assistance about a car accident case.